-- 1. Apply online to Eastern University for free on Eastern's Web site or submit a paper Application for Admission with the \$25 fee payable to "Eastern University." - 2.
+- Apply online to Eastern University for free on Eastern's Web site or submit a paper Application for Admission with the \$25 fee payable to "Eastern University." - 2.
 Have the Applicant Reference Form completed and returned to the Office of Undergraduate Admissions. - 3.
 Request an official copy of the high school record to be sent to the Office of Undergraduate Admissions and a final copy sent after graduation.
 A GED will be accepted in place of the high school transcript for applicants who did not graduate.
-Homeschooled students may present a transcript compiled by their home-schooling parents in place of a high school diploma or GED.
+Home-schooled students may present a transcript compiled by their home-schooling parents in place of a high school diploma or GED.
 However, if SAT or ACT scores are below the University's minimum admission standard, applicants will be asked to provide additional information about graduation requirements and record-keeping standards established by their local educational authority.
 International applicants should submit certified mark sheets and examination results. - 4.
-Request the official SAT or ACT score report to be sent to the Office of Undergraduate Admissions (Eastern University code: 2220).
-Applicants whose native language is not English must also submit the official Score Report of the Test of English as a Foreign Language (TOEFL) or IELTS. - Transfer applicants may omit official SAT or ACT score reports, but must have official transcripts of all previous high school, college, and university course work sent to the Office of Undergraduate Admissions with final grades posted.
+Applicants whose native language is not English must submit the official Score Report of the Test of English as a Foreign Language (TOEFL) or IELTS. - 5.
+Transfer applicants must have official transcripts of all previous high school, college, and university course work sent to the Office of Undergraduate Admissions with final grades posted.
 Transfer applicants may be asked to provide course syllabi for the proper evaluation of transfer courses.